copenhagenjs/meetup-slides/2023-08-Aug/index.md

 ## Next meetup - September

-# Call for host and speakers
+# Call for future host and speakers

 We need you!